Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Results

 Figure \ref{fig:pc1.map} displays languages in the UniNum database \citep{ritchie2019unified} according to their geographic coordinates and their complexity levels (represented by PC1), with brighter colors indicating greater complexity.
 South Asia clearly emerges as a hotbed of high complexity in comparison to the rest of the world, as indicated by higher values of PC1.
 We fit a hierarchical regression model in which the response PC1 is a function of a predictor variable indicating whether a language is spoken in South Asia (comparison level) or not, with language family-level random intercepts.
 The prediction that South Asia has higher values of PC1 is confirmed; Figure \ref{fig:marg.PC1} shows predicted values for South Asian and non-South Asian languages.

 Through a closer inspection of the South Asian languages in the SAND database, we observe that this is a largely Indo-Aryan phenomenon, mostly absent from Dravidian and other families spoken in the region (Figure \ref{fig:S-Asia-map}).
 Non Indo-Aryan languages with higher complexity values have borrowed their numeral systems from Indo-Aryan languages.
-The considerably higher complexity level amoung Indo-Aryan versus other languages in South Asia is confirmed by a flat linear regression with family as a predictor and PC1 as a response; Figure \ref{fig:marg.SA} shows predicted values for Indo-Aryan and non-Indo-Aryan languages.
+The considerably higher complexity level among Indo-Aryan versus other languages in South Asia is confirmed by a flat linear regression with family as a predictor and PC1 as a response; Figure \ref{fig:marg.SA} shows predicted values for Indo-Aryan and non-Indo-Aryan languages.

 This finding may not seem particularly striking to specialists who are familiar with Indo-Aryan numeral systems.
 Nonetheless, it serves as a methodologically rigorous confirmation of the intuition that South Asian (and specifically Indo-Aryan) numeral systems are more complex and irregular than those found elsewhere.
-Most Indo-Aryan languages spoken outside of South Asia, such as Romani \citep{matras2002romani} and Fiji Hindi \citep{moag1977fiji}, have remade their numeral systems and do not have systems of high complexity.
+Most Indo-Aryan languages spoken outside of South Asia, such as Romani \citep{matras2002romani} and Fiji Hindi \citep{moag1977fiji}, do not have systems of high complexity.